Muts256/Scenarios/README.md

 ### What's inside

-Each scenario is documented as its own file or folder, covering:
+Each alert scenario is documented as its own file or folder, covering:

 - The alert that fired and the conditions that triggered it
 - Initial observations and the investigation process